• Skip to main content

 Tim Moodie is a Freelance Writer, Product Designer, and Inventor who has been in the toy and game licensing business for over 30 years.
 A year after the release of Trivial Pursuit, he created and licensed Trivia Bingo to Superior Toys.
 It was the first travel trivia game.

-He has worked on the Wayne’s World Game for Mattel, The Hallmark Card Game for Hasbro, The Chicken Soup for the Soul Games for Cardinal, The Mental Floss Game for Pressman, the Top Ten Game for USAopoly, and many more.
+He has worked on the Wayne’s World Game for Mattel, the Hallmark Card Game for Hasbro, the Chicken Soup for the Soul Games for Cardinal, the Mental Floss Game for Pressman, the Top Ten Game for USAopoly, and many more.
 He is still designing and developing today and hopes to have a new game on the market soon.

 Extra Points